LDMX-Software/ldmx-software.github.io/docs/Generating-Simulation-Samples.md

 p = ldmxcfg.Process( "sim" )

 # import a template simulator and change some of its parameters
-from LDMX.SimApplication import generators from LDMX.SimApplication import simulator
+from LDMX.SimCore import generators from LDMX.SimCore import simulator

 mySim = simulator.simulator( "mySim" )
 mySim.setDetector( 'ldmx-det-v12' )